SovereignEdgeEU-COGNIT/provisioning-engine/README.md

 - distributing the default configuration
 - distributing the engine libraries and executables

-Files are installed by symlinking from the github repository directory to the installation directories.
+By default, files are installed by symlinking from the github repository directory to the installation directories.
+You can use `./install.sh copy` to issue a file copy instead.

 ### Permissions